taraqfarhan/focus/README.md

 Commands:
-  add <App>             Add an app to the blocklist remove <App>          Remove an app from the blocklist add-site <URL>        Add a website to the blocklist remove-site <URL>     Remove a website from the blocklist start <duration>      Start the focus session (sudo required for website blocking) stop                  Stop the active focus session (sudo required for website blocking) status                Check the status of the active focus session list                  List blocked apps and sites
+  start [--hard <n>] <dur>   Start the focus session (sudo required for website blocking) stop                       Stop the active focus session (sudo required for website blocking) status                     Check the status of the active focus session list                       List blocked apps and sites add <App>                  Add an app to the blocklist remove <App>               Remove an app from the blocklist add-site <URL>             Add a website to the blocklist remove-site <URL>          Remove a website from the blocklist

+Options:
-  -h | --help           Show help message
+  --hard <numofchars>        Require typing a random string of <numofchars> to stop early -h | --help                Show help message

 Duration formats:
   5      (5 seconds)